 Come late winter into spring, with March being the peak season, Southern California transforms into a canvas painted with vibrant hues of wildflowers.
-The phenomenon known as the “superbloom” is a natural spectacle that blankets the landscape with a myriad of colors, attracting visitors from all corners of the globe.
+The phenomenon known as the “superbloom” is a natural spectacle that blankets the landscape in myriad colors, attracting visitors from all corners of the globe.
 From desolate deserts to coastal cliffs, the California Superbloom offers a variety of locations to witness this annual floral extravaganza.

 This year, in 2024, it is looking like Southern California will once again experience a superbloom.
-What is a “superbloom” you ask?
+What is a “superbloom,” you ask?

-A superbloom is a rare desert botanical phenomenon that occurs in California and Arizona when an unusually high proportion of wildflowers whose seeds have been dormant in desert soil and blossom at roughly the same time.
+A superbloom is a rare desert botanical phenomenon that occurs in California and Arizona when an unusually high proportion of wildflowers whose seeds have been dormant in desert soil bloom at roughly the same time.
 This is typically a result of an unusually wet rainy season.
 And California has certainly seen that in the last few months.

-Over the years this term has gained popularity amongst social media influencers and travelers vying for a look at the vibrant beautiful flowers that blanket the California hillsides during these rare occurrences.
+Over the years, this term has gained popularity amongst social media influencers and travelers vying for a look at the vibrant, beautiful flowers that blanket the California hillsides during these rare occurrences.

 Super Spectacular or Super Bust?